Addicted to citations

 I have looked at three profiles beyond the quantitative indicator that is citation count and examining other elements such as the journal ranking, timing or consistency of the topics, prestige of the affiliation, personal history of the researcher.
 Several factors affect research output as quantified in number of publications and citations, below are those that matter in my case.

 Time.
 Some researchers work 24/7, I don’t.
-I tech a lot (up to 50% of the time) and this leaves less time for doing research compared to others.
+I teach a lot (up to 50% of the time) and this leaves less time for doing research compared to others.
 I have also invested a lot of my time in learning how to become a better teacher and in preparing course material, this took years.
 I have family, this means periods of leave (a privilege!) and that I don’t work after office hours nor in the weekend (should be normal, but again a privilege!).
 I rarely work at night because I am an A-type of person (in this sense, not in this other sense).
 Would I have produced more papers if I had not become a teacher or not had kids?
 Perhaps, but I have no regrets honestly.

 Path.
 During my PhD and soon after I was working mostly on external costs assessment and a little bit about life cycle impact assessment.
 After the PhD this pattern changed, I started working on system analysis and primarily life cycle assessment.
 My research trajectory changed substantially.
 I can see a split in the types of publications before and after my PhD.
 This means I invested resources in learning new things and I experienced more friction when publishing in a new area, which are also factors that affected negatively my research output.